 Spending the day at Animal Kingdom has gotten much easier to do with all the new attractions the last few years.
 I will admit it was my least favorite park for awhile, but since they opened Pandora, I am back on the Animal Kingdom bandwagon.
 Even though the park has less to do than Magic Kingdom, it still has definite appeal and the lines can get long.
 Here is my advice for the best Animal Kingdom Fastpass strategy.

-First of all, if you would like some general Fastpass tips, I suggest you read my post – Disney World Fastpass Secrets.
+First of all, if you are new to Disney vacation planning, check out my guide – Disney World Tips for First Timers.
+If you would like some general Disney Fastpass tips, I suggest you read my post – Disney World Fastpass Secrets.

 PRO TIP – ARRIVE 15 MIN.
 BEFORE THE PARK OPENS.
 If you are staying on property and